MAST: Model-Agnostic Sparsified Training: Problem properties

 In particular, property~($iii$) in Lemma~\ref{lemma:smoothness} demonstrates that the gap between the sketched loss $\tf$ and the original function $f$ depends on the model weights and the smoothness parameter of function $f$.

-\begin{lemma}[Consequence of Convexity] If $f$ is convex, then $\tf$ is convex and $\tf(x)\geq f(x)$ for all $x\in \R^d$. \end{lemma} This result shows that the convexity of $f$ is preserved, and the \say{sketched} loss is always greater than the original one.
-Moreover, Lemma \ref{lem:convex-only} (along with other results in this section) shows a substantial advantage of the proposed problem formulation over the sparsification-promoting alternatives as $\ell_0$-norm regularization \citep{louizos2018learning, peste2021ac}, that make the original problem hard to solve.
+\begin{lemma}[Consequence of Convexity] If $f$ is convex, then $\tf$ is convex and $\tf(x)\geq f(x)$. \end{lemma} It shows that the convexity of $f$ is preserved, and the \say{sketched} loss is always greater than the original loss.
+Moreover, Lemma \ref{lem:convex-only} (along with other results in this section) offers a huge advantage of the proposed problem formulation over the sparsification-promoting alternatives based on $\ell_0$-norm regularization \citep{louizos2018learning, peste2021ac}, that make the problem hard to solve.

 \begin{lemma}[Consequences of $\mu_f$-convexity] If $f$ is $\mu_f$-convex, then \begin{itemize} \item[(i)] $f_{\mS}$ is $\mu_{f_\mS}$-convex with $\mu_{f_\mS} \geq \mu_{\mS} \mu_f $.

 \item[(ii)] $\tf$ is $\mu_{\tf}$-convex with $\mu_{\tf} \geq \mu_{\mathcal{D}} \mu_f $.